MathyV/MathyV/README.md

 of just the window manager and a selection of individual applications.
 Again Gentoo is a great help here as you can just pick&mix whatever you feel like.

 I've dabled in a lot of programming languages and technologies but my main focus is on:
-- C++ / Python
+- Rust / Python / C++
-- Qt
+- Embedded development
-- Docker /Kubernetes
+- Docker / Kubernetes
 - Ansible / Terraform / SaltStack

 You can contact me per email to _mathy at draca dot be_